 How did you connect with Destiny Records?

-I learned about them through a friend.
-The connection led to Caminando Con Papi and El Conde Negro.
+I learned about the label through a friend.
+The connection led to the album, Caminando Con Papi and El Conde Negro.

 Before making Caminando con Papi you couldn’t listen to your father’s music.
-With time you overcame your grief and honored and reinterpret his music on your own terms.
-What changed?
+With time you overcame the grief and paid homage to your father’s music on your terms.

 Caminando con Papi marks the first time you sing on a project of your own.